 Her public service began in Markesan, where she served as alderperson on the Markesan City Council for 4 years, and then served as mayor for another 6 years.
 Later, she sat on the Waupun Memorial Hospital Board of Directors and was Chair from 2002 to 2004.
 From 2003 to 2004, she also served on the management committee of Agnesian HealthCare Enterprises.

 Currently, Joan is the Co-Chair of the Joint Committee for Review of Administrative Rules, and Vice-Chair of the Committee on Regulatory Licensing Reform.
-She is also a member of the following committees: Mental Health, Children and Families, Rules, Jobs and the Economy, International Affairs and Commerce, Tourism, Joint Legislative Council, Colleges and Universities, and the Speaker’s Task Force on Foster Care.
-Recently, Joan was re-appointed as a commissioner to the Midwestern Higher Education Compact and elected into the leadership rotation of the Council of State Governments, a national organization serving all three branches of government..
+She is also a member of the following committees: Children and Families, Colleges and Universities, International Affairs and Commerce, Jobs and the Economy, Mental Health Rules, Tourism and Joint Legislative Council.
+Joan was re-appointed as a commissioner to the Midwestern Higher Education Compact and elected into the leadership rotation of the Council of State Governments, a national organization serving all three branches of government, where she will serve as Chair in 2020.
+Additionally, Joan served as the Chair of the Speaker's Task Force on Suicide Prevention this legislative session.

-Her special legislative interests include spearheading Red Tape Review, a comprehensive look at Wisconsin’s administrative rules, and initiatives relating to strengthening families and early childhood education.
+Her special legislative interests include initiatives relating to administrative rules and strengthening families and early childhood education.
 In 2014, Joan chaired the Legislative Council Steering Committee for Supporting Healthy Early Brain Development.
 In 2015, she also initiated a bi-partisan Wisconsin Legislative Children’s Caucus, which is focused on informing legislative colleagues about and building support for evidence-informed investments in children and families.
-She continues her involvement with the caucus as one of the four co-chairs for 2017-18.
+She continues her involvement with the caucus as one of the four co-chairs for the 2019-20 legislative session.
 In addition, she is also a member of the Wisconsin Child Abuse Neglect and Prevention Board.